IgniteUI/indigo-design-docfx/en/components/time-picker.md

 ## Time Picker Input

 You may insert a Time Picker Input in your forms to indicate fields for selecting just the time portion of the date.
-It supports Enabled and Disabled interactive states, as well as variant for Dialog and Drop-down that will be shown upon user interaction.
+It supports Enabled and Disabled interactive states, as well as variant for Dialog and Dropdown that will be shown upon user interaction.

 <img class="responsive-img" src="../images/timepicker_enabled.png" srcset="../images/timepicker_enabled@2x.png 2x" />
 <img class="responsive-img" src="../images/timepicker_disabled.png" srcset="../images/timepicker_disabled@2x.png 2x" />

 ## Picker Layout

-The Time Picker supports Dialog layout with Horizontal and Vertical orientation, as well as a Drop-down layout to facilitate different modes of picking time, casting different shadows to be more easily distinguished from each other.
+The Time Picker supports Dialog layout with Horizontal and Vertical orientation, as well as a Dropdown layout to facilitate different modes of picking time, casting different shadows to be more easily distinguished from each other.
 Notice that Dialog layouts come with a Header that you may hide in Figma by switching off the boolean `Header` property and the layout will adjust itself accordingly thanks to the added auto layout.
 In Sketch you can achieve this by setting the Header's override to ~No Symbol, and through the use of a smart layout everything will adjust accordingly.
 In Adobe XD, you have to delete the header layer and the layout will adjust through the use of a Stack.

 <img class="responsive-img" src="../images/timepicker_horizontal.png" srcset="../images/timepicker_horizontal@2x.png 2x" />
 <img class="responsive-img" src="../images/timepicker_vertical.png" srcset="../images/timepicker_vertical@2x.png 2x" />